County starting campaign to rid area of biting insects

 "We've conducted some surveillance in the area and are in the process of shipping samples to Austin for identification, but so far, we've received no reports of West Nile," Alanis said.

-Because the immense downpour the county received last Friday, vector officials did place some Bacillus thuringiensis israeliensis Dunks out as a precaution.
-The larvacide is shaped much like a donut, and has an effective radius of 100 square feet once in the water.
+Because of the immense downpour the county received last Friday, vector officials did place some Bacillus thuringiensis israeliensis dunks out as a precaution.
+The larvacide is shaped much like a donut, and has an effective radius of 100 square -feet once in the water.

-"The mosquito larvae are unable to come up past the oil to receive air, so they in turn suffocate," JWC Safety officer Israel Lopez said.
+"The mosquito larvae are unable to come up past the oil to receive air, so they in turn suffocate," JWC Safety Officer Israel Lopez said.
 Other home remedies include introducing goldfish into the pond, which will eat the mosquitoes, or of course frogs.
-Sitting water in places such as cemetery vases or birdbaths should be changed every 3 to 4 days, to prevent them from becoming a breeding ground for mosquitoes.
+Sitting water in places such as cemetery vases or birdbaths should be changed every three to four days, to prevent them from becoming a breeding ground for mosquitoes.